-This policy sets out how the College's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the College.
+This policy sets out how the College's governing body and Anglian Learning Trust discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the College.
 Our policy applies to all staff, paid and unpaid, working in the College including governors.
-Teaching assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
+Teaching assistants, mid-day supervisors, administrative and support staff, as well as teachers can be the first point of disclosure for a child.
 Concerned parents/carers may also contact the College and its governors.